robertsrb/VERTEX-CFD/paper/paper.md

 ## Dependencies and deployment

 The VERTEX-CFD package is an open-source code that is hosted on the ORNL GitHub account [https://github.com/ORNL/VERTEX-CFD](https://github.com/ORNL/VERTEX-CFD).
 VERTEX-CFD is built upon the [Trilinos package](https://trilinos.github.io/) [@trilinos-website] that provides a suite of tools for code development on HPC platforms.
-It has been deployed on a wide range of HPC platforms from small clusters to exascale computers alike Summit (REF), Frontier (REF), and Perlmutter (REF).
+It has been deployed on a wide range of HPC platforms from small clusters to exascale computers alike Summit [@olcf-web], Frontier [@olcf-web], and Perlmutter [@nersc-web].

 ## Governing equations and discretization methods